Red Tide: When Water is Unsafe

 And don’t forget to keep your pets safe!
 Don’t let them ingest contaminated marine life or expose them to red tide waters, and make sure they have a comfortable breathing environment with plenty of clean, fresh water.

 On the heels of World Water Day, and amongst a series of concerning climate events around the world, access to safe water and proper filtration should be a priority for society and individuals alike.
-Learn how Everest works to provide safe, filtered drinking water to communities everywhere by clicking here.
+Learn how Everest works to provide safe, filtered drinking water to communities everywhere.